dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 * @nguerrera: Consider adding `stackalloc` to the list of C# keywords we check.

+* @nguerrera, @lgolding, @srivatsn: Why did FxCop CA1716 limit itself to virtual/interface members?
+The error message says that it will be hard to implement a virtual method if you name it with a keyword.
+But it's just as hard to _invoke_ it.
+Why shouldn't all publicly visible methods follow this rule?

 ## CA2213: Disposable fields should be disposed

 We decided not to port this because of a high false positive rate, and our opinion that it was not of high value.
 We have had the following pushback on this decision: